josecope/09-Juicy-Breakout/Particles-and-Screen-Shake-master/README.md

 # Particles-and-Screen-Shake
-Working with Particles and Screen Shake in Godot
+Hello!

-Here is a project for you to play with.
-Hopefully, it will be helpful on the juicy breakout assignment.
+Here is my juicy breakout projct.
+I had trouble with it but managed to implement a few aesthetic designs.
+Hope you enjoy!